airgradienthq/arduino/docs/howto-compile.md

 Arduino IDE version 2.x ([download](https://www.arduino.cc/en/software))

+> For AirGradient model ONE and Open Air, the codebase **WILL NOT** work on the latest major version of arduino-esp32 which is *3.x* .
+This related to when installing "esp32 by Espressif Systems" in board manager.
+Instead use version **2.0.17**, please follow the first step carefully.

 ## Steps for ESP32C3 based board (ONE and Open Air Model)

 1. Install "esp32 by Espressif Systems" in board manager with version **2.0.17** (Tools ➝ Board ➝ Boards Manager ➝ search for `"espressif"`)